Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-support.md

 ## Web Platform requirements

-StackBlitz requires some of the latest additions to the Web Platform to work correctly when running WebContainers-based projects.
+OpenModels requires some of the latest additions to the Web Platform to work correctly when running WebContainers-based projects.
 Most important among them are **`SharedArrayBuffer`** and **cross-origin isolation**.

 ### Cross-origin isolation